Making espresso at home

 What is needed?

-A professional espresso machine for bars costs several thousand euros.
-A good "double group" (ie with two dispensers) ranges from 6,000 euros upwards.
-But the key ingredient, in the end, is coffee.
+A professional espresso bar machine costs several thousand euros.
+A good "double group" (i.e., with two dispensers) ranges from 6,000 euros and up.
+But the key ingredient, in the end, is the coffee.

-If you buy a coffee like that of Café 124, or of many other Italians and non-Italians, the real goal is to have an espresso kit that does not spoil the aroma.
-Starting from a high quality of the main ingredient, you can go down for inexperience and for not having professional material - but we assure you that you will have a ... espresso better than many bars.
+If you buy coffee like that from Café 124, or many others from Italy and elsewhere, the real goal is to have an espresso kit that does not ruin the aroma.
+Starting with a high quality of the main ingredient, you may go down due to inexperience and not having professional equipment-but we assure you that you will have a better espresso than many coffee shops.

 Better to buy coffee beans.

-Although traditionally espresso is made with a darker roast, it is not necessary to choose a coffee bean marketed as "espresso".
-"Espresso roasts" often means "dark roast" and, in our humble opinion, roasting should never cover the true aromas of the coffee.
-Dark roasting of poor grains is fine.
-Dark roasting coffee that is hand-picked in the Ethiopian mountains is less than good.
+Although espresso is traditionally made with a darker roast, it is not necessary to choose a coffee bean marketed as "espresso."
+"Espresso roasts" often means "dark roast," and in our humble opinion, the roast should never go to cover the true flavors of the coffee.
+Dark roasting bad beans is fine.
+Dark roasting a coffee that is hand-picked in the Ethiopian mountains is less okay.

-Another thing: roasted coffee begins to lose its most particular aromas after 3 months.
-You can find good roasted coffee 6 months earlier, but not a year earlier.
+Another thing: roasted coffee starts to lose its most distinctive aromas after 3 months.
+You may find good coffee roasted 6 months earlier, but not a year earlier.
 It has nothing to do with how you store it: roasted coffee degrades.

 Don't make the mistake of putting it in the refrigerator.
-Think about wine: would you put a Barolo in the fridge?
+Think a little about wine: would you put a barolo in the refrigerator?

 The grinding